aenrione/canvas-stream/readme.md

 - Handle if a file is downloadable or not
 - Download multiple files in the same time (async+await, threads poll?)
+    - Specify how many and set a sensible default
 - Download files from Google Drive (see [`gdown`][gdown])
 - Make url / links with common external urls pages (Wikipedia, YouTube, etc)
 - Better logging (see [how to `logging`][hotto_logging])